 - What is the best way to treat the symptoms of psoriasis: itching, burning, redness, scaling and flaking?

 - How well do psychological and educational interventions work for adults and children with psoriasis?

 - Does treating psoriasis help improve other health conditions, such as psoriatic arthritis, cardiovascular disease, metabolic syndrome and stress?

 - Why do psoriasis treatments stop working well against psoriasis and when they stop working well, what’s the best way to regain control of the disease?

 - To what extent is psoriasis caused by a person’s genes or other factors, such as stress, gut health, water quality, or change in the weather / temperature?

-- Is a person with psoriasis more likely to develop other health conditions?
+- Is a person with psoriasis more likely to develop other health conditions (either as a consequence of psoriasis or due to the effect of treatments for psoriasis)?
 If so, which ones?

 - What’s the best way to treat sudden flare ups of psoriasis?

 The following questions were also discussed and put in order of priority at the workshop: